The visual data transformation platform that lets implementation teams deliver faster, without writing code.

 |---|---|---|---|---|

-| Format change turnaround | Team updates template, same day | Analyst rebuild, days | Developer queue | Developer queue |
+| Format change turnaround | Same day, no code | Analyst rebuild | Developer queue | Depends: UI or code |

-| Who owns the process | Implementation team | Analyst (knowledge silo) | Developer | Developer |
+| Who owns the process | Implementation team | One analyst | Developer | Shared: UI vs. logic |

-| When a key person leaves | Logic stays in shared template | Rebuild from scratch | Rebuild from scratch | N/A |
+| Continuity when owner leaves | Template stays in library | Rebuild from scratch | Rebuild if undocumented | UI persists, custom logic in codebase |

 DataFlowMapper's AI mapping suggestions analyze source headers and sample data, then return confidence-scored field mapping proposals, catching variations like CustID vs. Customer_ID or dob vs. Date of Birth that exact string matching misses.
 The team reviews the ambiguous cases rather than re-mapping every field from scratch.
 High-confidence matches are accepted in bulk; only the genuinely uncertain ones surface for human decision-making.